briankoser/kodex/articles/2022-03-01-february-2022-summary.md

 - Russia attacked Ukraine

 ## Words and Phrases
-- Preposterous: with the hinder part before (Pre- Latin)
+- Preposterous: with the hinder part before (Latin)
 - Much of a muchness: similar (British)
 - Snickersnee: large knife
 - Solemn: marked with religious rites and pomps